-There are so many opportunities to live and work on Prince Edward Island and if you are someone that thinks that a Farmhouse Bed and Breakfast on PEI, cottage business or a small inn is in your future.
-You need to make that happen!
+There are so many opportunities to live and work on Prince Edward Island and if you are someone that thinks that a move to the east coast is in your future – You need to make that happen!
 My best friend, who lives in Toronto, was recently telling me about being in the process of buying a condo in downtown Toronto.
 The price point, to get into a small 1 bedroom condo was somewhere in the 750 K range.
-I know I am bias, but wouldn’t it be wonderful to make that investment on Prince Edward Island, where you could escape to the Island, in the summer months or better yet, live here year-round and earn income seasonally from cottage rentals.
-These are some of the things that I think are appealing to someone wanting to come to start their own cottage business on PEI.
+I know I am bias, but wouldn’t it be wonderful to make that investment on Prince Edward Island, where you could escape to the Island, in the summer months or better yet, live here year-round,

-If any of this sounds like I am speaking about you – Check out a Cavendish business for sale “Simply Charming Cottages” below and make your PEI dreams come true!
+If any of this sounds like I am speaking about you – reach out and I’ll help you make your PEI dreams come true!